ywarezk/angular-public-advanced/02-angular-cli/README.md

 In this lesson we will learn that we can use @angular/cli to create a workspace.

+we can use this to start a new angular project.

+## workspace

+a workspace can contain multiple projects a workspace can contain multiple libraries one git repo for the entire workspace.

+## monorepository

+all the organization code in one workspace.

 ## Lesson Plan

 - What is a workspace